 You can easily make your own shape cutters for polymer clay miniatures.
 These can be used to make decorations, clay blends, tiles, or small baked goods such as miniature cookies.
 The miniature cutters are all made from recycled heavy tinfoil (aluminum foil) plates with waste polymer clay handles.
 Start with simple shapes first, and work your way up to more complicated bends.

 Caning is a technique used to take a design smaller and smaller for miniatures.
 Canes are used for fruit and vegetable slices including oranges, lemon, grapefruit, strawberry, onion, peppers, tomatoes, eggs, and mushrooms.
 You begin with a design large enough to work in the details, then roll the polymer clay thinner and thinner with a regular motion to reduce the size of the design.
 Caning techniques work best with firm brands of polymer clay.

 Make Simple MoldsContinue to 5 of 9 below.

 Make Custom Texturing Tools

 For some polymer clay projects, you can make your own tools from beads, stamps, or other items you have on hand.
 Miniature baked goods often use texturing tools you can purchase or make yourself from clay, beads, or found items.

 Texturing Techniques for Realistic Finishes

-Texture is added to bread, cakes, and other miniature food items before the clay is fully cured.
+The texture is added to bread, cakes, and other miniature food items before the clay is fully cured.
 You can make your own tools for texturing or use small items you have on hand like toothpicks or pins.
-Here are tutorials that introduce a beginner to creating realistic textured finishes on polymer clay.
+There are tutorials that introduce a beginner to creating realistically textured finishes on polymer clay.

 07 of 09